Bow tie: Self-tie

-There are usually two shapes of self-the bow ties available: the "bat wing", which is parallel-sided like a cricket bat, and the "thistle", also known as the "butterfly".
+There are usually two shapes of self-tie bow ties available: the "bat wing", which is parallel-sided like a cricket bat, and the "thistle", also known as the "butterfly".
 An example of each can also be seen below.
 Which is worn is a matter of personal preference.
 Some other shapes do exist; for instance, the Diamond Point, with pointed tips at both ends.
 This is a double-ended type, with both ends shaped, though occasionally, ties are tied in the single-ended type, in which only one end flares out to give the batwing or thistle shape, and the other remains thin.
 To tie one of these requires careful consideration, to ensure the broader end finishes in front of the thinner one.